-- Where large new developments are proposed, requiring the provision of >50 car parking spaces, developers will be required to provide a minimum of 2 car club vehicles per 50 car parking spaces as well as associated operational infrastructure with one parking space to potentially be reserved for each car club vehicle.
-This also includes the possibility that these may require electric charging points which will be in addition to charging points required for other vehicles; - Developers will be required to demonstrate to Thurrock the results of engagement with car club operators and set out proposals for car club provision within the development; - To mitigate the impact on local parking demand of growth in the numbers of vehicles seeking to park within Thurrock, the Council's parking standards for new developments reauire: - developers to demonstrate whether complementary measures can be put in place to make it more convenient for residents not to own a car, for example car sharing or pooling arrangements, including access to a car club scheme; - developers to demonstrate that, where car club spaces are proposed, the provision of car club spaces within the site is sufficient to cater for the demand generated by the development; and - section 106 funding for provision of car club cars, spaces and physical and operational infrastructure within CPZ's/ PPAs and elsewhere on the local road network as appropriate, to mitigate the growth in car traffic generated by new developments. - Contributions will be sought via developer agreements under Section 106 (Town and Country Planning Act 1990) for provision, maintenance and ongoing operation of car club vehicles, parking spaces and physical and operational infrastructure; and under Section 38 and Section 278 (Highways Act 1980) contributions will be sought for managing the increased demand for car club parking bays and infrastructure generated by new developments.
+Policy Key measures Outcome TPP22: Coach Parking To mitigate the impact on local parking demand from coaches seeking to park within Thurrock, the Council's parking standards for new developments require: provision to be made for coaches to set down and pick up passengers, to park and to turn safely.
+Developers will be required to demonstrate that the provision within the site is sufficient to cater for the demand generated by the development; provision to be made for secure, safe rest facilities for coach drivers; and contributions will be sought via developer agreements under Section 106 (Town and Country Planning Act 1990) for provision, maintenance and ongoing operation of new, off-site, coach parking and driver facilities to manage the increased demand generated by new developments; and under Section 38 and Section 278 (Highways Act 1980) for managing the increased volum of coaches generated by new developments parking within Thurrock and impacting on access, the local environment and road safety. n TPP23: Car Clubs Where large new developments are proposed, requiring the provision of &gt;50 car parking spaces, developers will be required to provide a minimum of 2 car club vehicles per 50 car parking spaces as well as associated operational infrastructure with one parking space to potentially be reserved for each car club vehicle.
+This also includes the possibility that these may require electric charging points which will be in addition to charging points required for other vehicles; Developers will be required to demonstrate to Thurrock the results of engagement with car club operators and set out proposals for car club provision within the development; and To mitigate the impact on local parking demand of growth in the numbers of vehicles seeking to park within Thurrock the Council's parking standards for new developments require: developers to demonstrate whether complementary measures can be put in place to make it more convenient for residents not to own a car, for example car sharing or pooling arrangements, including access ta car club scheme; developers to demonstrate that, where car club spaces are proposed, the provision of car club cars, spaces and physical and operational infrastructure with CPZ's/ PPAs and elsewhere on the local road network as appropriate, to mitigate the growth in car traffic generated by new developments.
+Contributions will be sought via developer agreements under Section 106 (Town and Country Planning Act 1990) for provision, maintenance and ongoing operation of car club vehicles, and infrastructure generated by new developments. e , co e in